Python Exceptions Handling

 try: You do your operations here; ...................... except ExceptionType, Argument: You can print value of Argument here...

-If you are writing the code to handle a single exception, you can have a variable follow the name of the exception in the except statement.
+If you write the code to handle a single exception, you can have a variable follow the name of the exception in the except statement.
 If you are trapping multiple exceptions, you can have a variable follow the tuple of the exception.

-This variable will receive the value of the exception mostly containing the cause of the exception.
+This variable receives the value of the exception mostly containing the cause of the exception.
 The variable can receive a single value or multiple values in the form of a tuple.
 This tuple usually contains the error string, the error number, and an error location.

 #!/usr/bin/python # Define a function here. def temp_convert(var): try: return int(var) except ValueError, Argument: print "The argument does not contain numbers\n", Argument # Call above function here. temp_convert("xyz");

 The argument does not contain numbers invalid literal for int() with base 10: 'xyz'

 You can raise exceptions in several ways by using the raise statement.
 The general syntax for the raise statement is as follows.